WinterFest at Canada’s Wonderland: A Visitor’s Guide

 There are no fast-pass tickets during WinterFest.
 All tickets can be purchased through the Canada’s Wonderland website.

-What is Included in WinterFest?
+What is Included in the WinterFest Admission?

 WinterFest at Canada’s Wonderland is packed with lots of activities and experiences that are fun for all ages.